NischitB26/Univariate-Linear-Regression/README.md

-Creating a basic Linear Regression class and fitting data that makes no sense.
+Creating a basic Linear Regression class using python & numpy and fitting data that makes no sense.